Here's what the experts at the Practical Tax Loose Leaf

 Based on this, you could claim a doubtful debt allowance against the debts that will probably be recognised as bad and unrecoverable in the next financial period.

 An allowable deduction for doubtful debt is subject to the discretion of SARS.
-To apply for this deduction, you must submit a detailed list of doubtful debts together with your annual tax
+To apply for this deduction, you must submit a detailed list of doubtful debts together with your annual tax return.

 In practice, SARS allows 25% of doubtful debts as a deduction.